-Available in nine floor plans, with many customizable features, this B+ motorhome may be “just right” for RVers searching for a unit larger than a typical Type B but smaller than many Type As.
+The Phoenix Cruiser 3100 is available in nine floor plans, with many customizable features.
+This B+ motorhome may be “just right” for RVers searching for a unit larger than a typical Type B but smaller than many Type As.

 By Mark Quasius, F333630